nornes/tiles-rapIoT/Tiles CLIENTS/js/README.md

 <a name="GetTileByName"></a>
 ### Get Tile by name
-Get the MAC Address of a Tile by looking it up by name.
+Get the ID (MAC address) of a Tile by looking it up by name:
 ```javascript
 tilesClient.tiles['TILES1']
 ```